 Faculty members reserve and pay for hotels using a University travel card or a personal credit card.
 Receipts must be submitted for reimbursement.
-Faculty members may share rooms with other faculty members of the same sex.
+Faculty members may share rooms with other faculty members of the same gender.
 They should not share rooms with students -- unless the students are their immediate family members.

 Food for business trips requiring overnight travel is paid on a per diem basis.
 Faculty members should not ask for reimbursement for meals provided by airlines, conferences, conventions, or hotels.
-Faculty members may choose to cover meals during foreign travel with the per diem or with actual meal expenses.
+Faculty members may choose to cover meals during foreign travel with per diem or with actual meal expenses.
 Receipts are required when actual expenses are claimed.

 Campus leadership assignments give faculty members an opportunity to provide input for academic decisions.
 This is appropriate since faculty members are usually affected by the decisions and are directly involved with carrying them out.
 Faculty members who serve on decision-making councils strive to implement best practices by: